sync0n/devops-container-app/readme.md

 3. Sets up Terraform and executes the Terraform scripts to provision Azure resources.
 4. Builds the Docker image and pushes it to Azure Container Registry.
 5. Deploys the container image to Azure Container Instances.
-6. Optionally, cleans up the Terraform-managed resources.

 ## Accessing the Application

-After deployment, the public IP address of the container instance is output by Terraform.
+After deployment, the public IP address of the container instance is outputted by Terraform.